+The Importance of a Proper Look-Out Vincent Pica District Captain, Sector Long Island Sound/South, D1SR United States Coast Guard Auxiliary

+From the Captain of the Port column

-More gouge on Reef Points riiit raueL-iiiaii rau Print Page E-mail Pag ------------------------ -- ------- ------ -- -------- ----- Prevention of Collision at Sea (Part Five) - Look Out Below - and Above - and About!!
-By Vincent Pica When I take young sailors out on the high seas, I usually challenge the group with the following: "If anybody can tell me where it is 50-degrees below zero within 10 miles of our location, I will give them this \$20 bill."
-It isn't quite Captain Ahab nailing the gold coin to the mast for the mate that first sights the White Whale - but it does get them thinking.
+When I take young sailors out on the high seas, I usually challenge the group with the following:

+"If anybody can tell me where it is 50 degrees below zero within 10 miles of our location, I will give them this \$20 bill."

+It isn't quite Captain Ahab nailing the gold coin to the mast for the man that first sights the White Whale - but it does get them thinking.

 About half the time, some young but worldly traveler points straight up and says, "Up there, 10 miles!" and wins.
-The point of the exercise is to get them to conceptualize that they are required to think about what is going on all around them - 360-degrees by 360-degrees.
+The point of the exercise is to get them to conceptualize that they are required to think about what is going on all around them - 360- degrees by 360-degrees.

 Rule 5 is all about that.

-Rule 5, which binds all skippers:
+What Rule 5 says, and thus binds all skippers, is this: